 … the screen.

-The Xpeng G6 is available with various power trains and batteries.
+The Xpeng G6 is available with various powertrains and batteries.
 The car on display was a Long Range Pro model.
 It is a single-motor front-wheel drive vehicle.
-The output is 235 kW and 450 Nm, which is enough for a 200 km/h top speed and 0-100 in 7.7 seconds.
+Output of the electric motor is 235 kW and 450 Nm, which is enough for a 200 km/h top speed and 0-100 in 7.7 seconds.
 Electricity is stored in a 101.5 kWh ternary lithium battery for a range of 702 kilometers.
-It has an 800V architecture and a max charging power of 33 kW, a 30-80% charge takes 20 minutes.
+It has an 800V architecture and a max charging power of 33 kW; a 30-80% charge takes 20 minutes.

 Folks can stand under the rear door.
-It is that gigantic!
-The car on display is painted in Crescent Silver with a Moon Shadow Cafe interior.
+It is gigantic!
+The display car comes in Crescent Silver with a Moon Shadow Café interior.
 It costs 379.800 yuan or $53K.
 It has sliding doors on each side.
-It is a great-looking machine with cool tech but it just seems too large to be practical.
+It is a great-looking machine with cool tech, but it just seems too large to be practical.

 The older stuff

-The Xpeng G6 was launched in early 2023 to compete with the Tesla Model Y. It is also Xpeng’s main export weapon.
+Xpeng launched the G6 in early 2023 to compete with the Tesla Model Y. It is also Xpeng’s main export weapon.
 The color is Crescent Silver again.
 Nice, but I prefer Melting Cloud Orange.

 The G9 is Xpeng’s full-size SUV, with a length of 4.9 meters.
 It launched in 2021 with an update in 2023.
 The most powerful version has 405 kW!